7 Tips on How to Stop Junk Email in Outlook

 3. Report Junk Emails

 The sad truth is that the Outlook junk email filter leaves a lot to be desired.
 You can, however, train it by reporting junk emails.
 When you mark a message as spam, it will not only disappear from your inbox but also appear on Outlook’s junk email filter.
-Next time the same sender attempts to send you a similar junk message, there’s a very high chance that the email will be detected and stopped from ever reaching your inbox.
+Next time the same sender attempts to send you a similar junk message, there’s a very high chance that the email will be detected and stopped from ever reaching your inbox (learn more about how to stop spam emails and how to block emails on Outlook).

 4. Unsubscribe from Promotional Emails